 The WWF flourished due to its Attitude Era content and WCW's constant missteps.
 "Stone Cold" Steve Austin, The Rock, Mick Foley, Triple H, The Undertaker and Kane practically became household names during this time, and the WWF's success turned it into the most powerful wrestling promotion in the world.
 On the flip side, WCW kept pushing the nWo angle for far longer than it should have, and it failed to build new stars who could ultimately replace the older stars on the roster (thanks to a number of those older stars working on the company's booking team and/or having a "creative control" clause in their contract that gave them veto power over their own booking); these problems caused WCW to start losing viewers at an astonishing rate.

-From 1999 to 2001, WCW tried, and failed, to mirror the WWF's successful changeover to the Attitude Era by doing everything from hiring Vince Russo to instituting a Hardcore Title and even trying to cross-promote the company using music and movie stars, most notably its infamous decision to make David Arquette the WCW Champion.
-After the AOL/Time Warner merger went down, however, the conglomerate put WCW up on the chopping block in an attempt to get rid of what it saw as a money drain.
-Since Turner could no longer protect WCW (he had pretty much left Time Warner when he proved the AOL deal to be a huge mistake following the dot-com bubble bursting), and WCW couldn't turn itself around fast enough, it was eventually sold to the WWF.
+From 1999 to 2001, WCW tried, and failed, to mirror the WWF's successful changeover to the Attitude Era by doing everything from hiring Vince Russo to instituting a Hardcore Title and even trying to cross-promote the company using music and movie stars, most notably its infamous decision to make David Arquette WCW Champion.note After the AOL/Time Warner merger went down, however, the conglomerate put WCW up on the chopping block in an attempt to get rid of what it saw as a money drain.
+Since Turner could no longer protect WCW (he had pretty much left Time Warner when the AOL deal proved to be a huge mistake following the dot-com bubble bursting), and WCW couldn't turn itself around fast enough, it was eventually sold to Vince McMahon for $4.2 million.
 Bischoff tried to purchase the company in the weeks prior to its sale so he could eventually reboot the entire promotion, but those plans eventually fell through.